locchh/ccdex/docs/how-to-review-code.md

 Devin Review comes in two modes:

-- **Webapp (fast review)** — analyzes the diff directly using a pre-indexed snapshot of the repo for codebase context.
-No fresh clone.
-Quick turnaround, good for most PRs.
+- **Webapp** — diff-only review.
+Uses the GitHub API and a pre-indexed snapshot of the repo to power codebase-aware chat ("Ask Devin").
+No fresh clone triggered.
-- **CLI (`devin-review`) (deep review)** — fetches the PR branch and checks it out into a local git worktree.
-The Bug Catcher can read any file on demand (`cat`, `grep`, `find`, etc.), giving it full file-level context beyond the diff.
-More thorough, but requires local setup.
+- **CLI (`devin-review`)** — enables "deeper analysis than diff-only review" (Cognition's own words).
+Fetches the PR branch, checks it out into an isolated local git worktree, and sends the diff to Devin's servers.
+The Bug Catcher can then run read-only shell commands (`cat`, `grep`, `find`, `ls`, etc.) scoped to that worktree for deeper file-level analysis.

 Rather than reading a diff as a flat list of changed lines, it reorganizes changes semantically — grouping related edits together and detecting when code was moved or copied, so those show as relocations rather than full deletes and re-inserts.
 This makes the diff genuinely easier for a human to read even before the AI analysis begins.